 USE

-The property can only be used as offices and as a community facility (including but not limited to use as a classroom, for marketing purposes, community consultation and community meetings) and for storage and ancillary uses.
+The property can only be used as a Chilmington community facility (including but not limited to use as a classroom, for marketing purposes, community consultation and community meetings) and for storage and ancillary uses.

 The tenant can change the use of the property only with the landlord's prior written consent which shall not be unreasonably withheld or delayed.